Slaughter: how animals are killed

 Method

-Birds killed by the halal stun method are stunned using an electric water bath at a lower voltage than in mainstream slaughterhouses.
-This is perceived as a reversible stun – the birds are kept alive, but unconscious, when they are slaughtered.
 As in mainstream slaughterhouses, they will be live shackled by their hind leg and passed through the water bath to stun them, before receiving a cut to the throat behind the jaw to sever the muscle, trachea, oesophagus, carotid arteries, jugular veins and major nerves.
 The blood will then drain from the bird still hanging upside down.

 Issues

-As a halal stun cannot be allowed to kill an animal, the voltage is generally lower and therefore there is a possibility that the animal will not be unconscious, but instead paralysed, or will regain consciousness before they are slaughtered.
+The animal must be restrained for the stun to be effective, and they must be killed within a very short time frame before they recover from the stun.
+As a halal stunning must avoid killing an animal, the voltage is generally lower and therefore there is a possibility that the animal will not be unconscious, but instead paralysed, or will regain consciousness before they are slaughtered.

 Halal non-stun